minamhere/Networth/README.md

   - Some states have a Phase Out for Deductions/Exemptions.
 I don't know how this will be handled yet.
   - Some states (California) have bizarre tax situations.
 It is very likely that discrepencies will behave unexpectedly.
 Please create a bug for these situations so that I can account for the differences.

+## Known Issues:
+  - Known issues should be tracked in the github issue tracker.
+Please make a new issue when needed.

 ## Future Plans:
   - After the paycheck calculator is complete, we will add functionality for the remaining 10 year plan features.
   - Once all existing features have been incorporated, we'd like to build fancy graphs and other visualizations.